Chili Lime Sweet Potato Black Bean Tacos

 2 tablespoons chopped cilantro

-1. Make the yogurt – combine the yogurt, cilantro, zest and juice of 1 lime, and salt and pepper to taste.
+1. Make the sour cream – combine the sour cream, cilantro, zest and juice of 1 lime, and salt and pepper to taste.
 Mix well and place in the fridge.

 2. In a large bowl combine sweet potatoes, oil, chili powder, cumin, coriander, paprika, salt and pepper, and juice and zest from the second lime.
 Mix well and then lay flat on a baking sheet and bake for about 45 min at 375

 3. Once the sweet potatoes are done baking, move to a bowl and mix with black beans.